1.3 Core Components

 Organize with folders | No | Yes |

-Questions can be filtered by Section, Domain, Skill, and Difficulty across both libraries.
+Questions can be filtered by Difficulty & Question Usage.

-Question types supported EdisonOS supports Multiple Choice Questions (MCQ), Student Produced Response (SPR), and Essay formats matching the real question mechanics of each supported exam.
+Question types supported: EdisonOS supports Multiple Choice Questions (MCQ), Student Produced Response (SPR), and 9+ TEI (Technology-Enhanced Item) question types for SHSAT matching the real question mechanics of each supported exam.

 Best practice Start with the EdisonOS Library for all pre-built, verified content.
 Use My Library for proprietary materials, custom drills, or questions you have sourced from your end.